Mandatory Spending Hits New Record

 The Social Security Act of 1935 is the Federal law that set up the Social Security retirement program.
 The Federal government must, by law, pay retirees their benefits.
 Other Federal laws require the government to provide benefits to people with disabilities, people under a certain income level, and the unemployed.
 The mandatory portion of the budget simply estimates how much it will cost to fulfill these Federal laws.

 It literally takes an act of Congress to change a mandated program.
 For example, Congress amended the Social Security Act to add Medicare.
 However, Congress has a difficult time reducing the benefits entitled under any mandated program.
 Most consider it political suicide because such cuts guarantee voter opposition by the group receiving less benefits.
-As a result, mandatory spending continues to grow.
+That's one reason mandatory spending continues to grow.

 The Mandatory Budget Dilemma: